kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

   stickyBehavior.addLinearVelocity(velocity)
 ```

 Build and run.
-Now when you lift your finger the velocity at the time of your finger leaving the screen will be transferred into the sticky behavior, so the view will continue for a moment before being dragged back to the closest field.
+Now the velocity of your finger as it lifts from the screen will transfer into the sticky behavior, so the view will continue for a moment before being dragged back to the closest field.

 For a better understanding of how the behaviors work, turn on debug mode by adding the following to `viewDidLoad()`:

 ```swift
     animator.setValue(true, forKey: "debugEnabled")